 WisdomTree US SmallCap Dividend Fund (DES) is a small-cap ETF managed by WisdomTree, and it seeks to provide you with investment returns by tracking the investment results of dividend-paying small-cap equity securities trading in US stock markets.

-The fund takes a different approach than most of the others on the list that focuses entirely on capital appreciation to provide you with returns on your investment.
+The fund takes a different approach than most of the others on the list, which focuses entirely on capital appreciation to provide you with returns on your investment.

-WisdomTree DES ETF is a more expensive fund to own because it comes with an expense ratio of 0.38%.
-However, the additional expense could be worth it because WisdomTree DES ETF offers you wealth growth through capital appreciation and shareholder dividends at a 1.80% dividend yield.
+WisdomTree DES ETF is a more expensive fund to own because it comes with very high expense ratio.
+However, the additional expense could be worth it because WisdomTree DES ETF offers you potential wealth growth through capital appreciation and shareholder dividends.

 iShares MSCI EAFE Small-Cap ETF (SCZ) is another US-listed small-cap fund managed by BlackRock. iShares SCZ ETF seeks to provide you with investment returns by tracking the investment results of internationally diversified small-cap equity securities trading in Europe, Australia, Asia, and the Far East markets.

 You can use iShares SCZ ETF to diversify your portfolio through exposure to internationally diversified equity securities in various developed international stock markets.
-The fund comes with an expense ratio of 0.40%.
+The fund comes has high fees compared to others on this list.

-Small-cap ETFs undoubtedly entail more significant capital risk in the short term compared to large-cap ETFs.
+Small-cap ETFs undoubtedly entail more market risk compared to large-cap ETFs.
 However, history has shown that investors who have the stomach to bear the short-term volatility can be rewarded with stellar shareholder returns in the long run.

-If you are new to investing and you want to go with an aggressively-tilted portfolio, the right small-cap ETFs can be an excellent starting point for you to consider, provided that you understand the risk and reward with this type of strategy before you decide to invest in baskets of these relatively obscure companies.
+If you are new to investing and you want to go with an aggressively-tilted portfolio, the right small-cap ETFs can be an excellent starting point for you to consider, provided that you understand the risk and reward with this type of strategy before you decide to invest.

-The world of ETF investing expands far beyond small-cap ETFs.
-The energy sector has been booming in recent months and has historically been an excellent long-term performer.
-Check out my guide to the best energy ETFs in Canada if you are interested in funds that focus on the booming energy industry.
+The energy sector has historically been an excellent long-term performer.
+Check out my guide to the best energy ETFs in Canada to learn more.